Operation Pershing: Operation

 After the operation was completed, Tolson returned the 3rd Brigade to the An Lão Valley, detaching two of its battalions to reinforce the other two brigades on the coastal plain.
 Intelligence indicated that the PAVN planned to launch attacks from there against 1st Cavalry Division installations before the September Presidential elections.
-Mentioned frequently in the reports was LZ English, the division's large logistical base on the southern Bồng Sơn Plain just north of the Lai Giang.
+Mentioned frequently in the reports was LZ English, the division's large logistical base on the southern Bồng Sơn Plain just north of the Lại Giang.
 On 6 June a fire, presumably set by PAVN sappers, had nearly destroyed English, and it was still vulnerable to attack.
 This time the advance information proved reasonably accurate.
 The first sign of the predicted offensive came after dark on 22 August, when an enemy force assaulted a company of the 1st Brigade just east of English.
 Although the attack failed, US intelligence still believed that the 22nd Regiment would soon attack English itself.
 Instead, the PAVN chose to strike Tolson's forward command post, LZ Two Bits, a few kilometers south.
 Shortly before midnight on 25 August, the troops defending Two Bits conducted a Mad Minute.
 The PAVN responded with recoilless rifle and mortar fire that continued for fifteen minutes.
 US artillery responded immediately, followed later by gunships.
 The concentrated fire may have upset the PAVN's plans, and there was no ground attack that night.
 Other than these two attacks, enemy attempts to interfere with the elections in Bình Định were minimal.
 Ultimately, over 95 percent of the registered voters in the province voted, giving it one of the highest percentages of any province in South Vietnam (with a national average of 83.8 percent).
 In hindsight, however, the turnout may have been cosmetic.
 As American advisers pointed out, the Saigon-appointed province and district chiefs could threaten anyone who failed to vote.
 More revealing, the strong showing of peace candidates in the election indicated that many preferred a cessation of hostilities rather than a continuation of the Nguyễn Văn Thiệu regime.
 Shortly after the election, one of Tolson's battalions left to reinforce the 173rd Airborne Brigade in Phú Yên Province for a month, and activity generally dropped off in Bình Định Province.
 For the remainder of the northern dry season, Tolson kept the 1st and 2nd Brigades on the coastal plain, protecting the rice harvest and working with local troops and officials against VC guerrillas, leaving the 3rd Brigade to probe the mountains and valleys for larger prey.
 On 14 September this force, now operating with two battalions, found the headquarters of the 22nd Regiment in a narrow draw that led into the An Lão Valley, about 15 km northwest of LZ English.
 Although the base had been abandoned, McKenna's men discovered large ammunition stores and a cache containing 41 weapons, over half of which were crew-served.
 Also captured was a large radio, the 22nd Regiment's code books, and most of its administrative records.
 In October American intelligence detected a reconstituted headquarters of the 22nd operating from the Cat Mit Mountains in Quảng Ngãi Province, far removed from its three battalions presumably still hiding in the Bình Định interior.
 As the 3rd Brigade continued to search for the PAVN battalions in September, I Field Force, Vietnam again tasked the division to provide a brigade for operations elsewhere, this time for the Americal Division in southern I Corps.
 Again Tolson nominated the 3rd Brigade, and the unit left Bình Định, this time for good, on 1 October, leaving only four cavalry battalions in the coastal province once deemed critical.
 A further reduction came in November, when the 1st Brigade left for the western highlands with two battalions to support the Battle of Dak To.
-Bình Định, once the focus of U.S. activity in II Corps, was becoming a sideshow.
+Bình Định, once the focus of US activity in II Corps, was becoming a sideshow.